enterpriseDomain/ClassMaker/README.md

 ClasSupplier is a Java library for producing the code that is available to be invoked programmatically.

-Creation is achieved through the generation of Java source code and loading it to OSGi framework.
+Creation is achieved by the generation of Java source code and loading it to OSGi framework.

 Usage example: